Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET project-documents

-It returns a list of documents in your project, sorted from the most recent to the oldest, with the newest document appearing first.
-To do so, you need to specify the project's reference in your query parameter.
+Returns the list of documents of your project, sorted from the most recent to the oldest.

 ```shell
 curl --location 'https://api.ezus.app/project-documents?reference=project_reference' \